-In this prospectus, "we," "us" and "our" refer to Simon Property Group, Inc. and its subsidiaries.
-The "Operating Partnership" refers specifically to our majority-owned subsidiary, Simon Property Group, L.P.
+In this prospectus, unless the context otherwise requires, "we," "us" and "our" refer to Simon Property Group, Inc. and its subsidiaries.
+"Simon Property" refers specifically to Simon Property Group, Inc. only and the "Operating Partnership" refers specifically to our majority-owned subsidiary, Simon Property Group, L.P.